-The journey of EHS excellence is depicted in Figure 1, EHS Excellence Journey, and identifies four distinct levels of progress an organization takes with respect to EHS improvement.
-While the entry phase may vary for each organization, depending on their point of entry, progress is typically a linear one.
-It needs to be clarified that formal changes in the organization's management (succession of new leaders), strategic direction, mergers and acquisitions, shifts in economies, can create a back-and-forth movement from one to stage to next, and back down to a previous stage.
-It should never be assumed that once an organization moves from one stage to another they are permanently "ensconced" in that stage of development.
+The journey of EHS excellence is depicted in Exhibit 1, and identifies four distinct levels of progress an organization takes with respect to continuous EHS improvement.
+While the entry phase may vary for each organization, depending on its point of entry, progress is typically a linear one.
+Though formal changes in the organization's management (succession of new leaders), strategic direction, mergers and acquisitions, shifts in economies, and so on, can create a back-and-forth movement from one to stage to next, and back down to a previous stage, it should never be assumed that, once an organization moves from one stage to another, they are not permanently "ensconced" in that stage of development.

-In reviewing the model, the beginning stage is that of non-compliance.
-In this stage, the organization, namely senior leadership, makes the decision whether to meet the regulatory demands imposed by formal government oversight.
-While certainly a starting point, most companies in today's litigious environment quickly realize that fines imposed and negative consequences will move them toward a compliance stance.
+In reviewing the model the beginning stage is that of noncompliance.
+In this stage the organization, namely senior leadership, makes the decision whether or not to meet the regulatory demands imposed by formal government oversight.
+While certainly a starting point, most company's in today's litigious environment quickly realize that the fines imposed and negative consequences will move them towards a compliance stance.
 In this stage, basic requirements are established for a formal EHS program.
 Support of the company's management, personnel provided to drive the effort, and resources approved will determine the extent and depth of the EHS program.
 The primary reasons for implementing this program are either moral or economic duty: